Native Black Poplar

 Black Poplar Trees: Planting, Pruning and Caring for Your Trees:

-Poplars are in the same family as willow and while they won't quite tolerate being planted in a bog, they will thrive on wet soil near a river and love flood plains.
+Poplars are in the same family as willow and while they won't quite tolerate being planted in a bog, they will thrive on wet soil near a river and love floodplains such as the Somerset Levels.
 Populus nigra betulifolia will grow in any rich, fertile soil type except chalk.
 Carry out any pruning in winter, when all the leaves have fallen.
-They are pollution resistant and were planted in the North so much during the industrial revolution that they came to be known as the Manchester Poplar.
-Black Poplars will grow to about 25 metres, 80 feet, tall and the canopy can often be a bit wider than that.
+All poplars have invasive roots and so are best planted well away from houses, walls and drains.

 Please watch our tree planting video for full planting instructions.

 All the plants in the ornamental trees section are graded as standards, which means that they are measured by their girth in centimetres 1 metre above ground level (basically, their trunk's waist measurement).
 They aren't measured by their height, which will vary.